mohdkaif/abyss_assesment/README.md

-# Music Lib
+# Abyss Task Assesment

-## About Task Music Lib
+## About Task

 Using PHP and MySQL (you can use any PHP framework) create the following models and relationships.
-1. Show Artist (with albums and singles)
+1. Show Post List (with pagination and offset limit 10 per page)
-2. Show Albums (with songs)
-3. Show Song (with the artist name, and album name and year [if any])
-4. List Artists (with number of albums and singles)
-5. List Songs (with name matching a search parameter)
+2. Create Post
+3. Single Post
+4. Delete Old Post (after 30 days cron job)

 ## Setup Project